aswathyseb/bioinformatics_workflows/chapter1/README.md

 Chapter1 gives an overview of different bioinformatics workflows.

-In this repository, variant calling is described using different workflows such as Ruffus, Snakemake, and GNU Make.
+In this repository, variant calling is described using different workflows such as GNU Make, Snakemake and Ruffus.

 All workflows use